homiak/pegasus/pegasus/README.md

 # Pegasus Mod for Minetest

-This mod adds pegasuss to the Minetest game world.
+This mod adds pegasi to the Minetest game world.

 ## Description

-The Pegasus Mod allows players to encounter, tame, and fly on majestic winged horses - pegasuss.
+The Pegasus Mod allows players to encounter, tame, and fly on majestic winged horses - pegasi.
 These mythical creatures will add magic and new exploration possibilities to your Minetest world.

 ## Features

 - Pegasus spawn in specific biomes
-- Ability to tame pegasuss
+- Ability to tame pegasi
-- Flying on pegasuss
+- Flying on pegasi
-- Unique sounds and animations for pegasuss
+- Unique sounds and animations for pegasi

 ## Installation